Cmichs90/Chicago-_Crime_-Analysis/README.md

 ## Introduction

-This is a R project on crime rate in chicago.
-This project is to inform and understand of there are any variable affecting crime rate in chicago and how the government can work together in mitigating risks and provide a better community and environment.
+This R project analyzes crime rates in Chicago to identify key factors influencing crime patterns.
+The goal is to provide insights into the variables affecting crime and explore how government agencies, tourist can collaborate to mitigate risks, enhance public safety, and foster a stronger, safer community.

-** This was my Master's Degree Presentation
+####  This research was presented as my Master's Degree project.

 ##  Problem Statement